 For example, the failure to learn of the filing requirements coupled with other factors, such as the efforts taken to conceal the existence of the accounts and the amounts involved may lead to a conclusion that the violation was due to willful blindness.
 The mere fact that a person checked the wrong box, or no box, on a Schedule B is not sufficient, by itself, to establish that the FBAR violation was attributable to willful blindness.Of course, the majority gives no indication of this concept or awareness of the IRM reasoning.
 (Should we infer that the majority was willfully ignorant for not chasing down all research on this issue?
 Should we infer that the majority was aware of the risk of willful ignorance by making the opinion nonprecedential?)

-13. The second aspect, which I think is inseparable from the first, is the particular plea allocution Williams made in his plea allocation.
+13. The second aspect, which I think is inseparable from the first, is the particular plea allocution Williams made at his sentencing for the crime.
 Essentially, the majority reads the plea allocution as an admission of willfulness in failing to file the 2000 FBAR in question.
 The dissent reads the allocution differently, so we have a Clintonian situation as to the conclusion depending upon what the definition of is is.
 Then, of course, as noted by the dissent, questions of collateral and judicial estoppel may apply.
-I won't go into this further because, if indeed (as the majority read the tea leaves), the defendant admitted willfulness, then, of course, the district court was wrong in so finding.
+I won't go into this further because, if indeed (as the majority read the tea leaves), the defendant admitted willfulness, then, of course, the district court was wrong in finding that the Government had not proved willfulness.

 14. And, perhaps this is the ultimate distinction in this case -- it really will only apply where the defendant admits willfulness or, at a minimum, where the defendant answers no to the tax organizer and Schedule B questions, coupled with an admission of willfulness.
 If that is the holding of the majority -- and I think it is despite some loose language -- then the case is quite unexceptional and persuasive in any future case only on facts on all fours with Williams.